-Largest lake in Minnesota’s fishing friendly Otter Tail County, this iconic body of water is an angler’s dream.
-Though 120 feet at its deepest point, it’s loaded with structure and cover including flats, holes, humps, breaklines and weedbeds.
+The largest lake in Minnesota’s fishing-friendly Otter Tail County, this iconic body of water is an angler’s dream.
+Though 120 feet at its deepest point, it’s loaded with structure and cover including flats, holes, humps, breaklines, and weedbeds.
 In fact, 57 percent of the lake is less than 15 feet deep.
 All this makes for an ideal walleye fishery, which is supported by the fact that about 90 percent of the angling hours spent on Otter Tail are dedicated to the pursuit of this prized gamefish.

 Veteran fishing guide and angling educator with Fishing The Midwest, Team Northland member Mike Frisch calls it one of the Gopher State’s most diverse lakes, in terms of topography.
 “And,” he adds, “the most successful fishermen here are those with skills in the use of sonar equipment.”

 All that being said, anglers can still predictably track walleyes through the seasons.
-Below, Frisch outlines hotspots, as well as fishing gear and techniques, to help you zero in on Otter Tail ’eyes year-round.
+Below, Frisch outlines hotspots, as well as fishing gear and techniques, to help you zero in on Otter Tail’s eyes year-round.

-His preferred approach is to troll a hand-tied ’crawler harness—a size 4 orange or green Super-Glo Attractor Hook in front of a size 4 Roach Hook on a 42-inch snell—behind a 2-ounce Rock-Runner® Bottom Bouncer.
+His preferred approach is to troll a hand-tied ’crawler harness—a size 4 orange or green hook on a 42-inch snell—behind a 2-ounce Rock-Runner® Bottom Bouncer.
 Move at a fair clip (3/4 to 1 mph) through weeds from 12 to 22 feet deep to locate fish.
 Once you find them, zero in with the trolling approach, or tie on a Fire-Ball® Jig-and-minnow and fish vertically.
 As an alternate search presentation, the angler sometimes trolls a single size 4 Roach Hook behind a ¼-ounce walking sinker and a chartreuse bead, but instead of a nightcrawler, he baits with a medium-size sucker minnow.
 “Suckers often outperform redtail chubs on Otter Tail during the late season,” he explains.

 4. From mid-June through early fall, the angler suggests heading for any of the many main-lake humps that top out at 35 to 20 feet below the surface to catch numbers of eater-size walleyes.
 Look for fish on or near a hump before dropping and trolling the ’crawler harness Frisch outlined above, and don’t hesitate to move to the next piece of structure if you don’t see fish or the walleyes refuse to cooperate.
 Likewise, coming back to a hump you checked previously could pay off.